Reliable Sources

-These are the sources I use on a regular basis to stay abreast of what is happening in the world, and in particular what is happening in the world of economics.
+I use these sources regularly to stay informed about world events, especially in economics.
 All of these are free to use, or have free tiers of access.

-I will always encourage everyone to check their own facts and do their own research.
-Never take anything I write at face value—if you question the data, please do check it yourself, because I can and do make mistakes now and again.
-Independent checking and verification is the sort of accountability which keeps me on my toes about my own work, and helps ensure I am at least citing the facts correctly.
+Everyone should check their own facts and do their own research.
+Never take anything I write at face value.
+If you question the data, please do check it yourself, because I can and do make mistakes now and again.
+Independent verification holds me accountable and makes sure I cite my sources properly.

 Economic Sources